-Changes to western civilization and its architecture brought about by the Renaissance and the Industrial Revolution.
+Changes to western civilization and its architecture brought about by the Renaissance and the industrial Revolution.
 Industrialization and the growth of cities.
 Colonial expansion.
-19th century revival styles, art nouveau; the Arts and Crafts movement.
-Early modern architecture; the International Style; developments after World War II is modern architecture dead?
+19th century revival styles; art nouveau; the Arts and Crafts movement.
+Early modern architecture, the International Style: developments after World War III.
+Is modern architecture dead?
 Australian architecture is related to all of the above topics.
-Illustrated lectures; tutorials and assignments related to the above themes.
+Illustrated lectures; tutorials and assignments related to the above thems.

-26.3509 History of Landscape Architecture (C. A. Burton)
+26.3509 History of Landscape Architecture

+C. A. Burton

-Excluded: 26.913 History of Landscape Architecture, 37.9013 History of Landscape Architecture.
+Excluded: 26.913 History of Landscape Architecture, 37.9013 History of Landscape Architecture, 37.1403 History of Landscape Architecture.